Upskilling

 What is upskilling?

-Upskilling refers to improving an individual’s skill set, making them a more effective employee.
+Upskilling is improving an individual’s skill set, making them a more effective employee.
 Typically upskilling occurs through employee development (i.e., education or additional training), with organizations providing new opportunities based on improving abilities.

 Examples of upskilling include both soft skills and technical knowledge.
 By upskilling employees, management could choose to enhance their team’s emotional intelligence and improve collaboration in the work environment, or they could target a specific technical skill missing from their workforce.